On the strength of its Mixer partnership, streaming toolkit developer Lightstream raises $8 million

 Now, with the new money, the company will look to double the size of the team and add some features that have been requested by Lightstream’s growing community of users, Grubbs said.

-As a result of the new round, which included a $6 million equity commitment from investors including Drive Capital, MK Capital and Pritzker Group, and a $2 million debt facility from Silicon Valley Bank; Drive Capital General Partner, Andy Jenks, will take a seat on the company’s board of directors.
+As a result of the new round, which included a $6 million equity commitment from investors including Drive Capital, MK Capital and Pritzker Group, and a $2 million debt facility from Silicon Valley Bank, Drive Capital general partner Andy Jenks will take a seat on the company’s board of directors.

 “Lightstream is an incredible company that has seen tremendous growth because of smart and efficient practices.
 Stu and his team stand at the convergence of multiple massive and rapidly growing industries,” said Jenks, in a statement.
 “Stu has immense passion and a keen vision for what they can do for creators and the impact Lightstream can have in live streaming, gaming, and beyond.
 They have assembled an incredible team, made smart strategic moves, created massive partnerships and are building towards something so big that we had to be a part of it.”